Physical Concerns

 Men, Sexual Health, and Cancer

-Many men affected by cancer worry about their sexual health.
+Many men with cancer worry about their sexual health.
 Sexual health is an important part of life.
 Sexual health is more than sex.
 It is the physical, psychological, emotional, and social aspects of sex.
 This article addresses some common questions about sexual health and cancer for men.